OpenHospitalityNetwork/openHospitality.network/README.md

 If you are a **developer**, [join our chat room](https://matrix.to/#/#ohn:matrix.org) or just pick up an issue and start working on it.
 This project uses [C4 (Collective Code Construction Contract)](https://rfc.zeromq.org/spec:42/C4/) process for contributions.

-We will likely spin up, rebrand and adapt an instance of Trustroots for **bicycle touring community**.
-If you'd like to help re-build this community in the new place, it's best if you could [join Trustroots team](https://team.trustroots.org/Volunteering.html) as for now and self-organize from there.
+Right now, we are creating a new space for **bicycle touring community** at [sleepy.bike](https://sleepy.bike).
+Please register to re-build this community in the new place!
+From there, we'll work to extract a protocol/library that can be reused by other hospitality exchange communities to connect in the greater Open Hospitality Network.

 Give us **feedback**, vote for **features** or ask **questions** on [the board](https://trello.com/b/snYAVXym), it's very helpful too!